inivekin/abosa/abosa.typ

 am pinned insect, in glass, enthralled.
 Internalising thunderbolt,
-I hold my heid wi hauns unshook, but writhed like worm on hot asphalt, tae be a sun, at which, you'd look,
+I hold my heid wi hauns unshook, but writhe like worm on hot asphalt, tae be a sun, at which, you'd look,
 Until illuminated room
 beneath my suit hae falsehoods burn